Government Funeral Assistance Canada: All Programs Explained

 • Consider reapplication if denied initially.
 Department staff can explain reasons for denial and what additional evidence could strengthen an appeal.

-• Most provinces and territories fund reasonable funeral costs through social assistance programs for qualifying low-income residents.
+• Besides government benefits, most provinces and territories fund reasonable funeral costs through social assistance programs for qualifying low-income residents.

 • Additional sources of support include crowdfunding campaigns, community assistance, life insurance and negotiating costs with funeral providers.